phattrann/phattrann/README.md

 ## 👨🏻‍💻 About Me
 - ✍️ &nbsp; I'm looking for an internship in Data Science.
 - 🔭 &nbsp; I’m currently learning Machine Learning and Deep Learning.
-- 🤔 &nbsp; I love to explore new technologies.
-In other word, I'm a tech savvy person.
+- 🤔 &nbsp; I'm a tech savvy person who always love to explore new technologies.
 - 🎓 &nbsp; I have strong skills with programming languages and Mathematics.
 - 🌱 &nbsp; Enthusiast in Data Analysis and Computer Vision.